 Here are some ways to ensure your essay stands out amongst the competition:

-- Essays should have a standard essay structure which includes a thesis statement, paragraphs, a conclusion, etc.
+• Traditional essays should have a standard essay structure which includes a thesis statement, paragraphs, a conclusion, etc. This advice does not apply to creative pieces like short stories.

 Check that you are writing at your grade level